35 Best Gifts For Nurses and Nursing Students 2021

 Diamonds can cut through gloves and hospitals have policies that do not allow diamond engagement rings and wedding bands.
 These rings are the perfect solution and can even be worn while working out!
 They’re comfortable, durable, and can withstand the constant washing of hands.

 Nurses are busy people and don’t always have time to book professional massages.
-After a long shift, this personal massager comes in handy to relieve knots, tension, spasms, aches, and pains.
-Percussion therapy relieves muscle tension, knots, spasms, aches, and pains.
-It’s powerful and can be customized for various types of massage including deep tissue and trigger point therapy on the neck, back, hands and face.
+With over 2,000 positive reviews, this heated personal massager comes in handy to relieve knots, tension, spasms, aches, and pains.
+Relieving tension in the neck and shoulders, muscle tension, knots, spasms, aches, and pains.

 Staying hydrated and caffeinated while working is a must!

 So, how do nurses make iced-coffee?
-First, they make the coffee.
+First, they make coffee.
 Then, get busy and forget about the coffee.
 End up drinking it cold!
 That won’t happen with this YETI tumbler.
 Ever.
 Yeti is king.
-This durable stainless steel, the double-walled insulated tumbler will keep drinks hot and cold throughout those long shifts
+This durable stainless steel, double-walled insulated tumbler will keep drinks hot and cold throughout those long shifts

 A well-made, dependable stethoscope with excellent acoustics is a must-have for any nurse.
 With thousands of options to choose from, we’ve narrowed it down to a few of the best (and most popular) “scopes.”